 DVB-T2, which, when combined with new compression technologies, provides the capability to deliver 4K picture quality for broadcast television channels.
 DVB-T2 combined with HEVC can provide a substantial leap forward to provide significant improvements in the level of definition and colour quality – four times better than the current high definition standard – as well as offering greater programming flexibility for broadcasters.
 The introduction and progressive transition to DVB-T2 would allow broadcasters to respond to today’s demands for capacity and picture quality proactively.

 Terrestrial TV and non-linear content offerings will coexist and be of equal importance.
 While Video-on-demand will become mainstream throughout all demographics, linear TV will remain significant and a core service to the population.

 A network of networks: cross technology orchestration

 Cross technology orchestration will be a far-reaching reward of this decade’s digital transformation.
 As network infrastructure expands and consumer adoption grows, this advanced orchestration will cultivate continuous connectivity.

-Unparalleled innovations across devices and services such as sensors, automation, and real time data will transform operating models making them more efficient, competitive, profitable, and safer.
-What will be imperative with these components will be an organisations ability to reliably deliver connectivity, security, and performance seamlessly to end users and machine applications.
-This will redefine a broad range of industries from telecommunications to automobile, healthcare to education, transportation to entertainment, and everything in between.
+Unparalleled innovations across devices and services such as sensors, automation, and real-time data will transform operating models making them more efficient, competitive, profitable, and safer.
+What will be imperative with these components will be an organisations ability to reliably deliver connectivity, security, and performance seamlessly to end-users and machine applications.
+This will redefine a broad range of industries from telecommunications to automobiles, healthcare to education, transportation to entertainment, and everything in between.